 Another great option is a collapsible water bottle to save space and weight in your backpack.
 Once you are done drinking roll it up and hang it off your backpack with a carabiner.

 Related Article – Shenandoah National Park – 7 Best Trails and Guide

 Trail Games & Activities for Hiking with Kids

 Keep the kids engaged while hiking with a hiking notebook.
-I like to find one that teaches them about things they will see in nature like plants, trees, birds, and animals plus a space to take notes or draw pictures.
+I like to find books that teach them about things they will see in nature like plants, trees, birds, and animals plus a space to take notes or draw pictures.

 Bring binoculars on the hike to see birds and other animals while you hike.
 This will let the kids take a look but not get too close.
 Plus it makes them really feel like a little explorer.

-Let the kids get a closer look at different plants by bringing a Magnifying Glass.
-Kids will feel like a little explorer and get really engaged in your hike.
-The one I like below has a thick frame to help make it shatterproof when it inevitably gets dropped.
-I also like the easy to grip handle for younger kids.
+The magnifying glass I like below has a thick frame to help make it shatterproof when it inevitably gets dropped.
+I also like the easy-to-grip handle for younger kids.

 Eye Spy Game

 Have the kids use their magnifying glass and binoculars in a fun game of eye spy while you’re hiking.
 It will keep them occupied and having fun while you walk.